-Simple angel hair pasta side, with an olive oil, garlic, herb sauce.
+Simple angel hair pasta side, with olive oil, garlic, herbs and Parmesan.
+Easy!
+Cooks in 10 minutes.

 This recipe can easily be doubled.
 If you use delicate herbs such as basil or tarragon, toss them in at the end with the Parmesan.